tjfellowes/phd-thesis/examiner_response.md

 > This has been done.

 These are literature compounds, apart from 3, which results from a dimerisation reaction.
 In my view this compound has not been adequately characterised for a new compound, with only 1H- and 77Se-NMR and a melting point taken.
 A 13C-NMR and mass spectrum result need to be included.
-> These have been added to further support the characterisation of the compound.
-TODO
+> HRMS has been added to support the characterisation.
+Unfortunately a 13C-NMR spectrum was not able to be obtained as the compound had decomposed.

 It is also disappointing to see the lack of assignment of 1H-NMR spectra throughout the thesis, this is perhaps a feature of the publication in a crystallography journal (CrystEngComm) where this is not required.
 > Perhaps also a philosophical choice.
 Assignment of spectra is necessarily subjective, and I think experimental methods should be restricted to fact.

 These molecules were co-crystallised with nitrogen atom containing Lewis bases, and their structures determined using single crystal X-ray diffraction.
 This data clearly shows the formation of Chalcogen bonding.
 The labels for the structural parameters in Table 1 are not clear, referring to the numbering scheme in the crystal structures – this is not shown anywhere in the Thesis.
 I note it was available in the supplementary information in the journal article.
-> This figure has been included.
-TODO
+> Numbering has been included in figure 3.1.

 The same is true of the powder patterns, these need to be included in the thesis.
-> These are now shown with the characterisation data.
-TODO
+> These are now shown with the crystallographic data.

 Intriguingly there is a clear enhancement of the Chalcogen bonding arising from hydrogen bonding to an adjacent carbonyl.
 It should be made clear in the text how hydrogen atoms were treated in the refinements.
 > A comment has been added in Chapter 2 regarding refinement of H atoms.